A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Boundary Conditions (BC)

 This section briefly describes the boundary conditions used within the current work.
 The simple \ac{BB} rule reduces the convergence of the \ac{LBM} to first order if the wall is not located exactly between lattice nodes.
 The higher-order \acl{BC} are implemented in the present study to circumvent this issue and recover the second order convergence.

-The \acf{IBB} for non-slip wall conditions on curved boundaries has been proposed by Bouzidi et al.~\cite{HamedBouzidi2001}.
+~\citet{HamedBouzidi2001} proposed the \acf{IBB} scheme to represent a non-slip wall on a curved boundary.
 It is assumed that during each streaming step, the distributions travels a distance $|\boldsymbol{e}_i| \Delta t$.
 The walls are modelled by a bounce back of said distributions back into the domain.
-As the wall is not necessarily half-way between lattice nodes, the algorithm employs an interpolation scheme between boundary node $\boldsymbol{x}_b$ and neighbouring fluid node $\boldsymbol{x}_f$, \begin{linenomath} \end{linenomath} where $q$ is the distance (along lattice link) between the boundary node and the actual boundary and $\bar{i}$ denotes direction opposite to $i$.
+As the wall is not necessarily half-way between lattice nodes, the algorithm employs a linear interpolation scheme between boundary node $\boldsymbol{x}_b$ and neighbouring fluid node $\boldsymbol{x}_f$, \begin{linenomath} \end{linenomath} where $q$ is the distance (along lattice link) between the boundary node and the actual boundary and $\bar{\alpha}$ denotes direction opposite to $\alpha$.
 The idea is depicted in \cref{fig:interpolatedBB}.

-The interpolation scheme proposed by~\citet{HamedBouzidi2001} has been modified by Dubois et al.~\cite{Dubois2009,Dubois2019} to achieve Dirichlet boundary conditions for advection-diffusion problems.
+The interpolation scheme proposed by~\citet{HamedBouzidi2001} can be modified~\cite{Dubois2009,Ginzburg2009viscosity,Li2013b,Dubois2019} to obtain Dirichlet boundary conditions for advection-diffusion problems.
 Due to change in sign of the post-collision distribution function, the scheme is refereed as \acf{IABB}, \begin{linenomath} \end{linenomath} where $h_i^{eq}(\boldsymbol{x}_w,\boldsymbol{u},t)$ is a source term designed to impose the desired temperature at the wall,~$\boldsymbol{x}_w$.
 If the interpolation is skipped, then the scheme simplifies to the so called \ac{ABB}~\cite{Ginzburg2008,Ginzburg2008b,Izquierdo2008}.
 In the simplest form of the Dirichlet boundary condition, known as the \ac{EQ}~\cite{He1997_nonslipbc,Latt2008,Mohamad2009}, only the equilibrium part of the above equation is prescribed to the outgoing distributions.